romgar/5minutes/content/articles/why-should-we-talk-about-career-path.md

 You want to manage big teams in the future?
 Few chances that it will happen if you don't start managing 1-2 people first.
 You want to work for company Y?
 What are the technologies they are using?
 Their culture?
 The challenges they are currently facing?

-Let's be clear here: I'm not talking about a bullet-proof to have 100% chances to get to your dream job in Z years, but to increase your chances.
+Let's be clear here: I'm not talking about a bullet-proof method to have 100% chances to get to your dream job in X years, but to increase your chances.
 To be prepared in the right way.
 To have a solid story to tell about when you describe what drives you.

 You remember, I told you that I initiated this discussion with my reports during quarterly reviews.
 That were the most productive sessions I ever had with them, by far (more about these sessions <here>)